Hadoop

 Storm

-Storm is a free and open source distributed realtime computation system.
+Apache Storm is a free and open source distributed realtime computation system.
 Storm makes it easy to reliably process unbounded streams of data, doing for realtime processing what Hadoop did for batch processing.
-It is being used at companies and institutions such as Twitter, Yahoo! and PARC.

-I have written the following tutorials related to the Storm:
+I have written the following tutorials related to Storm:

 - Running a Multi-Node Storm Cluster